bitwarden/passwordless-docs/src/guide/operations.md

 ```

 ## Alias
-Sets aliases for the userid, so that a sign in can be initiated with a username or email.
+Sets aliases for the userId, so that a sign in can be initiated with a username or email.
 Any existing aliases for that user are overwritten.
 Alias are only stored as a hash to ensure user privacy.
 They are never returned in any API respones.

 Rules:
-* Alias has to be unique to the specified userId.
+* Aliases have to be unique to the specified userId.
-* Alias can be maxium 250 chars long
+* Aliases can be a maximum of 250 characters long
-* Maximum of 10 alias
+* Maximum of 10 aliases

 <CodeSwitcher :languages="{js:'JavaScript',http:'HTTP'}">
 <template v-slot:js>